 Since the first sales of the ConfirmMDx for Prostate Cancer test in 2012, the Company's revenue recognition policy has limited the amount of revenue recognized.
 As the volume of historical reimbursement transactions from payors has grown, the basis to establish reasonable estimates of payment patterns by payor or claim categories has improved.
 As a result, a higher percentage of the transactional value sold is being recognized each year.
 Based on 2014 reported cases and historical average reimbursement amounts, the total estimated value of tests performed in 2014 was \$19.1 million.
-Of this amount, \$9.4 million was recognized as revenue, leaving uncollected outstanding unrecognized revenues of \$9.6 million, consisting of \$7.9 million from Medicare and \$1.7 million from private payors.
-This compares to 2013 when the total estimated value of tests performed was \$9.3 million, from which the Company recognized \$3.8 million, leaving uncollected outstanding unrecognized revenues of \$5.4 million, consisting of \$2.9 million Medicare cases and \$2.5 million non-Medicare cases.
+Of this amount, \$9.4 million was recognized as revenue, leaving uncollected outstanding unrecognized revenues of \$9.6 million, consisting of \$7.9 million from Medicare and \$1.7 million, from which the Company recognized \$3.8 million, leaving uncollected outstanding unrecognized revenues of \$5.4 million, consisting of \$2.9 million Medicare cases and \$2.5 million non-Medicare cases.
 The unrecognized and uncollected amount has been excluded from the Company's revenues in each year.
-Given that the volume of billable cases is larger than the collection volumes, there exists unrecognized revenue potential not reflected in the financial statements.
-These unrecognized transactions will most likely impact revenues in future months as they either are collected or the payment pattern for given 3rd party payors warrants accrual accounting treatment for these transactions per the Company's revenue recognition policy.
+Given that the volume of billable cases is larger than the collection volumes, there exists unrecognized revenues potential not reflected in the financial statements.
+These unrecognized transactions will most likely impact revenues in future months as they either are collected or the payment pattern for given 3rd party payors warrants accrual accounting treatment for these transactions per the Company's revenue recognized.